Bykhovsky/Atlas-Explorer/README.md

 Atlas Explorer was designed around three pillars:

-1. Transparency — expose what’s really happening in your game.
+**1. Transparency** — expose what’s really happening in your game.
-2. Control — empower developers to fix and optimize issues on the fly.
+**2. Control** — empower developers to fix and optimize issues on the fly.
-3. Extensibility — serve as a foundation for future debugging and visualization tools.
+**3. Extensibility** — serve as a foundation for future debugging and visualization tools.

 This project isn’t just for convenience — it’s about making *runtime diagnostics accessible to every Roblox developer*.